DontRelaX/react-rx-props/README.md

 `existName` - name of `exist` param.
 By default it `exist`.
 If you set it to `false` - exist param will be not passed.
 Exist param is useful observable that can be used as `observable.takeUntil(this.props.exist)`.
-It will be resolved once HoC component will unmount.
+It will be emit value once HoC component will unmount.
+Affected by `addDollar`.

 `propTypes` - instead specifying prop types in your component pass it here.
 By default `undefined`.

 `defaultProps` - instead specifying default props in your component pass it here.
 By default `undefined`.

+`addDollar` - if `true` it will add $ to property name when it wrapped into observable.
+By default `true`.

 ### Motivation
 Often after getting some input data we create some internal model of component